 Science starts with observation, and Amazing Ants’ initial approach to observation has readers down on their knees, scouring the grass, examining plant stems, flipping rocks, and simply staring at the pavement.
-After a bit of attention to tools needed (not many, and easy to find) and few general ant facts with references, Amazing Ants dives into how to observe like a scientist by setting up simple bait stations.
-As the book walks readers through the basics of drawing out ants with carbohydrates, proteins, and fats (all terms that he explains clearly along the way), it teaches scientific process as well as those science basics.
+After a few general ant facts with references and a bit of attention to tools needed (not many, and easy to find), Amazing Ants dives into how to observe like a scientist by setting up simple bait stations.
+As the book walks readers through the basics of drawing out ants with carbohydrates, proteins, and fats (all terms that he explains clearly along the way), it teaches the scientific process as well as those science basics.

 Amazing Ants then introduces readers to the basics of data collection and data analysis, two areas I can’t say I’ve seen addressed thoroughly in any grade-school or many middle-school science resources.
 Again, the language is accessible, and the examples are helpful.
 The book then explores variables, graph options, averages, percentages, and even ratios, all in the context of the ant observations and experiments discussed previously.
 There’s even a section explaining how data can be manipulated and a discussion of ethical representation of data.
 That’s pretty impressive for a text written at a middle-school reading level.

 At this point, the book sees students as scientists and guides them through three experiments relying on the procedures and math learned in the previous chapters.
-For each, readers are led through a sample experiment about food preference, habitat, and ant behavior.
+Readers are led through a sample experiment about food preferences, one about habitat, and another about ant behavior.
 After the instructions for each experiment, the author provides several “challenges,” which are really inquiries that students could use to design their own experiments or to help them sort out more questions of their own; they are to “do” actual science.
 For students who want to present their findings, the book includes a section on the anatomy of a research report as it would appear in a scientific journal and as a poster for a scientific meeting.
-No, not every reader will need that information, but budding scientists entering science fairs or considering science as a career might give those sections some serious consideration, and certainly teachers or parents could teach the process of those forms of scientific communication with the help of those resources.
+No, not every reader will need that information, but budding scientists entering science fairs or considering science as a career might give those sections some serious consideration, and certainly teachers or parents could teach the process of those forms of scientific communication with the help of these resources.

-While labeled as an Appendix, the last third of the book deserves far more reader attention than most sections with that name.
+While labeled as an Appendix, the last section of the book deserves far more reader attention than most sections with that name.
 This section contains print and web resources about ants and instructions on collecting and maintaining your own indoor ant colony.
-This isn’t the glass sandwich ant colony of my childhood but rather a simple yet secure way to keep a colony inside, allowing observation of a colony over time and in the ant off season.
-To answer the inevitable adult question, no, the ants don’t escape, or at least, that’s not been our experience if you follow the straightforward directions.
-Over the years, my sons and I have nurtured several colonies with the plastic shoe box method without mishap, and it was simply a fascinating way to observe behaviors that are hard to study in nature.
+This isn’t the glass sandwich ant colony of my childhood but rather a simple yet secure way to keep a colony inside, allowing observation of a colony over time and in the ant off-season.
+To answer the inevitable adult question: no, the ants don’t escape, or at least, that’s not been our experience if you follow the straightforward directions.
+Over the years, my sons and I have nurtured several colonies with the plastic shoebox method without mishap, and it was simply a fascinating way to observe behaviors that are hard to study in nature.

 As a homeschooling parent with a passion (obsession?) for science and science education, I can say that this book brings science exploration at home or in the classroom to a much higher level than I’ve seen previously.
 Not only does Amazing Ants teach ant study, but it also teaches inquiry-based science in a way that both parents and science educators can easily implement.
 Far too many science texts and classes shy away from true inquiry-based learning, and for understandable reasons.
 It’s often hard to know where to start and just how to guide students in scientific study, and that can mean it’s all too easy just to stick with experiments with certain outcomes that don’t require the sort of imagination and curiosity that real science requires.

 But this book doesn’t require an adult lead to make learning happen.
 Yes, Amazing Ants would be an excellent resource for a nature summer camp, a co-op class, or a homeschool science study directed by a parent.
 But it is also written to go directly into the hands of students.
-Amazing Ants is written directly to students, with a teacher’s note appearing only at the end.
+Amazing Ants is written for students, with instructors’ notes appearing only at the end.
 It’s written with clarity and passion, and with the assumption that students have it in hand.
 It respects the readers, supports the readers, and challenges the readers.
 It makes science more than just “fun”; it makes it real and important and possible, while also making it accessible and understandable.
 Now that’s amazing.